myclonelife/exosphere/README.md

 giving you a competitive advantage in today's fast-moving markets.

 Developers benefit from
-easy and intuitive access to a modern stack that makes micro-services pain free and leads to higher productivity and fun for a wider degree of talent, amazing testing and first-class cloud support, available in their favorite language.
+easy and intuitive access to a modern, productive technology stack, pain free micro-services more fun at work for a wider degree of talent, amazing testing and first-class cloud support, available in their favorite language.